FUJIFILM INSTAX MINI EVO CINEMA REVIEW FROM A WEDDING PHOTOGRAPHER

 Please remember these are my initial thoughts: I hope to come back and add to this review as I use it more.

-What drew me to the Instax mini evo cinima is the eras switch, and the ability to print off a QR code for guests at weddings to scan and see.
-I love using black and white super 8 mixed with color so the ability to switch with just a switch is such a plus.
-It is double the price of the Camp snap but the colors of the camp snap look much more punchy than what my super 8 delivers and there is no switching between any different styles.
-Both are re-chargeable a true bonus, over the alternative of carrying batteries around.
-I use THIS extra battery pack with cord to recharge as they wont last all day.
+What drew me to the Instax mini evo cinema is the eras switch and the ability to print off a QR code for guests at weddings to scan and see.
+I love using black and white Super 8 mixed with color, so the ability to switch with just a switch is such a plus.
+It is double the price of the Camp Snap, but the colors of the Camp Snap look much more punchy than what my Super 8 delivers, and there is no switching between any different styles.
+Both are re-chargeable a true bonus over the alternative of carrying batteries around.
+I use THIS extra battery pack with a cord to recharge, as they won’t last all day.

 Still too early for me to really compare how long the batteries last on each.